cirosantilli/markdown-style-guide/index.md

     - bananas
     - grapes

-because it could be separated with commas as in:
+because would would write

+    I want to eat apples
+    I want to eat babanas
-    I want to eat apples, bananas and grapes.
+    I want to eat grapes

 Good: